 Just as you can identify those with spotty attendance, you can also recognize loyal members who attend most frequently, and reward them or encourage them to send referrals your way.
 Your most loyal members don’t always speak up or interact with you or your staff, but they’re likely ready to sing your praises outside of the building.
 It’s easy to pick out zealots you may have missed by reporting on your top attenders.

 Improve Your Business

 Class attendance is a great measure of instructor quality and success.
 Measure the success of your instructors by their ability to fill classes.
 Which staff members are your top performers?
-Do you have data to back that up, or is it just your gut feel?
+Do you have data to back that up from your gym membership software, or is it just your gut feel?
 Don’t have any standout coaches?
 Offer incentives to instructors who constantly keep their classes full.

 Making it required that members check-in as soon as they walk through the door will allow you develop other important processes to run a better business, such as:

 - Late payments: Make check-ins the touch-point where anything that needs to be addressed is sorted out.
 If check-ins are an required activity, members will come to expect that any issue with their account (unpaid bills, membership renewals, etc.) will be addressed at that time.